Claude Arrieu

 Louise-Marie Simon (30 November 1903 – 7 March 1990), professionally known as Claude Arrieu, was a French composer, pedagogue, and music producer.

-Arrieu wrote hundreds of works in various formats, including incidental music, concert works, and film scores.
+Arrieu wrote more than 200 works in various formats, including both sacred and secular music, range from solo pieces, chamber and vocal music, and instrumental works to opera and incidental music, for stage productions and film scores.
 She was also a teacher and worked as a producer and assistant head of sound effects at Radio France.

-Biography
+Early life and education

-Born in Paris, Arrieu was the daughter of composer Cécile-Paul Simon; owing to this exposure, she became a classically trained musician from an early age.
-Arrieu became particularly interested in works by Bach and Mozart, and later, Igor Stravinsky.
+Born in Paris, Arrieu was the daughter of composer Cécile-Paul Simon.
+Arrieu was classically trained from an early age and became particularly interested in works by Bach and Mozart, and later, Igor Stravinsky.
 However, her contemporaries, such as Gabriel Fauré, Claude Debussy, and Maurice Ravel provided her the most inspiration.

-Dreaming of a career as a virtuoso, she entered the Conservatoire de Paris in 1924.
-She became a piano student of Marguerite Long and took classes from Georges Caussade, Noël Gallon, Jean Roger-Ducasse and Paul Dukas.
-In 1932, she received the Prix de Rome for composition.
+She entered the Conservatoire de Paris in 1924.
+She became a piano student of Marguerite Long and took classes from Georges Caussade, Noël Gallon, Jean Roger-Ducasse, and Paul Dukas.
+In 1932, she received the first prize in composition from the Conservatoire.
+She also became friends with Olivier Messiaen, who considered her a part of a core group of composers alongside himself, Elsa Barraine, and Jean Cartan, all students of Dukas.